-We tweak the menu each year, although we’re committed to serving your favourites.
-We’re beginning to confirm what’s on for Sept.
-17, 2016, including the selection of pies!
+We tweak the menu each year, although our volunteers try hard to keep serving your favourites.

 - “Whole pies” usually sell out first or second.

 - Quilt bidders eat before noon, because that’s when the auction begins.

 Come early; some food sells out by early afternoon.
 Black Creek Pioneer Village opens at 10am; there’s lots to see and do (and eat)!

 To eat while at the Toronto Mennonite Festival